-In our credit risk guideline, we undertake to identify, measure, monitor and control the material sources of credit risk we are subjected to in our operations.
+In our credit risk guideline, we undertake to identify, measure, monitor control and report the material sources of credit risk we are subjected to in our operations.
+We hold mainly investment-grade bonds in our fixed income assets.
 The reinsurance operating guideline sets the limits to reinsurer exposures taking consideration of the credit quality of the reinsurers.
 The Reinsurance Department and the Finance Department work closely to monitor the recovery from these reinsurers.